dpvtank/Balzac/index.md

   this world.
 ---

-More than there, there's a disconnect between business & people.
-Leadership and staff.
-Parents from their kids.

-What we need is a Dharmic Lens again.
-It is a millennia old way of viewing ourselves, the people around us, and a way to see, think and live in this world.

 Each week, I send out 1 email for leaders, entrepreneurs, makers, artists, teachers, thinkers, and doers.
 It’s a personal essay and a provocative question about this way of thinking.

 I believe that brain food alone cannot nourish life.
 Let's have a heart to heart.